ANZUK Supply Platoon

 Base fuse or plug being removed from or replaced in a large calibre BL projectile.
 Australian War Memorial

-With the creation of the NZAOC in 1917, the administrative responsibility for the Ordnance Corps Section passed from the RNZA to the NZAOC, with its members becoming Ordnance soldiers, but with technical control remaining with the RNZA.
+With the creation of the NZAOC in 1917, administrative responsibility for the Ordnance Corps Section shifted from the RNZA to the NZAOC, reclassifying its members as Ordnance soldiers.
+However, technical control remained with the RNZA.

-The immediate post-war years into the mid-1920’s were a busy time for the NZAOC Ammunition Section.
-The Kaiwharawhara Magazine close to the city was closed, and the Mahanga Bay facilities expanded from the original magazine and laboratory building on the foreshore to include Fort Balance, Fort Gordon and the Kau Point Battery as these were decommissioned, their armaments removed, gun pits covered over with roofs and turned into additional magazines.
-The area went from being Wellingtons premier Defensive location to be the first large scale ammunition depot of the NZAOC, a role it maintained until 1929, when purpose-built facilities were constructed at Hopuhopu in the Waikato.
+The immediate post-war years into the mid-1920s were busy for the NZAOC Ammunition Section.
+The Kaiwharawhara Magazine near the city was closed, and the Mahanga Bay facilities expanded.
+This expansion included Fort Ballance, Fort Gordon, and the Kau Point Battery, which were decommissioned, their armaments removed, and gun pits covered to create additional magazines.
+The area transitioned from Wellington’s premier defensive location to the first large-scale ammunition depot of the NZAOC, a role it maintained until 1929 when purpose-built facilities were constructed at Hopuhopu in the Waikato.

-The RNZA still maintained overall control for Artillery Ammunition with their own Artillery Directorate until 1947, when this was also handed over to the RNZAOC.
+The RNZA maintained control over artillery ammunition through their Artillery Directorate until 1947 when this responsibility was also transferred to the RNZAOC.

 AT new